serstyle/book_friend/README.md

 - add book already from reading (delete in the to read db and add to the already read db))

-setting to modifiate name and see other stuff being able to add age and some other stuff !!!!
+setting to modifiate name and see other stuff being able to add age and some other stuff // done (try find bug)

-make the search bar in the nav bar so accessible from everywhere on the website if authenticate.
+make the search bar in the nav bar so accessible from everywhere on the website if authenticate. // done

 have nice home auth page (with last activities)